glouw/andvaranaut/README.md

 Andvaranaut aims to be a retro dungeon crawler with procedural dungeon generation.

-The game and graphics engine written was written from the gound up.
+The game and graphics engine was written from the gound up.

 Game mechanics are now being implemented.